 Table 6 lists asbestos that detected in CY 2019.
 The result presented in this report is from the most recent testing conducted in accordance with the KEGS: the monitoring frequency of asbestos contaminant is every 9 years.
 The presence of regulated asbestos in the water does not necessarily indicate that the water poses a health risk.

 Table 6.
 CY 2019 Detected Asbestos

-Contaminant EP A KEGS Your Water Meet Likely Source of Contaminant Containmant MCLG MCL MCL Tour water Standard?
-Likely Source of Containmant Asbestos MFL 7 7 7 ND Yes Decay of asbestos cement water mains; Erosion of natural deposits
+EPA K KEGS Meet Contaminant MCLG MCL MCL Your Water Standard?
+Likely Source of Contaminant Asbestos MFL 7 7 7 ND Yes Decay of asbestos cement water mains; Erosion of natural deposits